 I am a third generation winemaker.

-My grandfather, Sofoclis Metaxas (1899-1977) used to live in Koilani.
+My grandfather, Sofoκlis Metaxas (1899-1977) used to live in Kilani.
 Just like all the people living in the wine villages of Limassol back then, he used to make wine and zivania from his vineyards and sell them to the surrounding villages.

-Everyone used to say that “Sofoclis’s wine is one of a kind”.
+Everyone used to say that “Sofoklis’s wine is one of a kind”.
 I came to realize that the reason for his fine wines were his vineyards.
-He used to cultivated them with such care and devotion.
+He used to cultivate them with such care and devotion.
 He was always so open to new things, he wanted to learn and improve his techniques.

 In 1968 he took the big decision, to replant his vineyards on an experimental basis with international varieties such as Shiraz, Merlot, Cabernet sauvignon and Cabernet franc.
 He was one of the very few to dare this back then and by doing so he created a multi-variety vineyard with endless possibilities.